-- Using GPA as first review, the student with the highest GPA will be selected. - If continued review is needed, the student with the highest number of points for residency will be selected. - If continued review is needed, the student with the highest number of points for prerequisite courses will be selected. - If continued review is needed, the student with the highest number of points for video presentation will be selected.
+- Using GPA as first review, the student with the highest GPA will be selected. - If continued review is needed, the student with the highest HESI scores will be selected. - If continued review is needed, the student with the highest number of points for residency will be selected. - If continued review is needed, the student with the highest number of points for prerequisite courses completed at COM will be selected. - If continued review is needed, the student with the highest number of points for additional general education courses will be selected. - If continued review is needed, the student with the highest number of points for the college education be selected. - If continued review is needed, the student with the highest number of points for video presentation will be selected.